2022 Annual Report

 0

-parents and community leaders have gained the skills through WJI workshops to prevent child marriage
+parents and community leaders gained skills to prevent child marriage.

 Financials